-Virgin Mobile offers an unlimited data SIM card from only £20/month with access to 5G.
+Virgin Mobile offers an unlimited data SIM card from £25/month with access to 5G.

 In this article, we’ll review Virgin Media’s unlimited data plan including the SIM cards available, the expected download speeds and the fair usage policy.
 We’ll also compare Virgin’s unlimited data plan to what is available on other networks before looking at the coverage you’re able to expect.
 Finally, we’ll look at how you can keep your current phone number when switching to the Virgin Mobile network.